DevExpress/devextreme-demos/JSDemos/Demos/TreeList/FormEditing/description.md

 - **editing**.[mode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/editing/#mode) to *"form"*
 - **editing**.[allowUpdating](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/editing/#allowUpdating) to **true**

 A column's default editor is defined automatically based on this column's [dataType](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#dataType).
 To customize this editor or replace it with another editor, use the column's [formItem](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#formItem) object.
-Refer to the [SimpleItem](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/) help topic for information on settings that you can define in the **formItem** object.
+For information on settings that you can define in the **formItem** object, refer to the [SimpleItem](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/) help topic.

 You can also set up the edit Form from scratch.
 The component's [configuration section](/Documentation/ApiReference/UI_Components/dxForm/) lists available settings.
 Specify these settings in the **editing**.[form](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/editing/#form) object.
-Refer to this object's description for more information about this edit mode's limitations.
+Refer to this object's description for information about form edit mode's limitations.

 This demo also illustrates the following event handlers: